-The Bank completed an in-depth testing of its internal accounting and administrative control procedures in accordance with OMB Circular No. A-123, Management's Responsibility for Internal Control, as of June 2011.
-Additionally, in fiscal year 2009, a private contractor performed a certification and accreditation of the Bank's enterprise management system, known as the Loan Management Control System, which is effective for three years.
+The Bank completed an in-depth testing of its internal accounting and administrative control procedures in accordance with OMB Circular No. A-123, Management's Responsibility for Internal Control, as of June 2012.
+Additionally, in fiscal year 2009, a private contractor performed a certification and accreditation of the Bank's enterprise management system, known as the Loan Management Control System (LMCS), which is effective for three years.
+Future LMCS certifications will be included with Treasury's certifications.